 - Center a rack in the oven and preheat the oven to 375°F (190°C).
 For a convection oven, reduce cooking temperature by 25ºF (15ºC).

-- Remove the batter from the refrigerator and fill each mold in the madeleine pan with 1 Tbsp. of the batter.
-I scoop the batter with a 1-tablespoon measuring spoon and transfer the batter into each mold with a mini rubber spatula.
+- Remove the batter from the refrigerator and fill each mold in the madeleine pan with 1 Tbsp of the batter.
+I scoop the batter with a 1 tablespoon measuring spoon and transfer the batter into each mold with a mini rubber spatula.
 No need to smooth out the batter in the mold as it’ll melt in the oven.

-- Bake at 375°F (190°C) for 11-13 minutes, or until the madeleines’ edges looks done and the tops spring back when touched.
+- Bake at 375°F (190°C) for 11–13 minutes, or until their edges looks done and the tops spring back when touched.

 - Remove the pan from the oven and let cool for 3 minutes.
 Using a fork, gently release the madeleines from the molds and transfer them onto a cooling rack.